nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: Add student's grade for an assessment**

+**MSS**

+1. User enters a command to add the grade for an assessment to a student.
+2. AcademyDirectory checks for existing instance of the assessment.
+3. AcademyDirectory records the input grade for the assessment.

+    Use case ends.

+**Extensions**

+* 1a.
+The student's name does not match any of the names in the directory.

+    * 1a1.
+AcademyDirectory shows an error message.

+      Use case resumes at step 1.

+* 1b.
+The input grade is not a positive integer.

+    * 1b1.
+AcademyDirectory requests for user to enter a positive integer.

+      Use case resumes at step 1.

+* 2a.
+The assessment already exists.

+    * 2a1.
+AcademyDirectory edits the grade for the existing assessment.

+      Use case ends.

+* 2b.
+The assessment is new.

+    * 2b1.
+AcademyDirectory adds a new assessment with the input grade.

+      Use case ends.

+**Use case: Display grades for an assessment**

+**MSS**

+1. User enters a command to display the grades for an assessment.
+2. AcademyDirectory parses through the students to obtain the grades.
+3. AcademyDirectory displays a list of students with the grades.

+   Use case ends.

+**Extensions**

+* 1a.
+The assessment does not exist.

+    * 1a1.
+AcademyDirectory shows an error message.
+    * 1a2.
+AcademyDirectory requests for the user to try another assessment.

+      Use case resumes at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.